dellsystem/dellsystem.github.io/_posts/2017-06-29-what-i-wish-i-had-known.md

 I wish I had known that I could be one of those people.
 At least I do now.
 I hope you do, too.

+_[Cross-posted to Medium for the commenting functionality.
+If you have thoughts, I'd love to hear them; please leave a response there.][medium]_

 [quartz]: https://qz.com/1016900/tracy-chou-leading-silicon-valley-engineer-explains-why-every-tech-worker-needs-a-humanities-education/
 [laughing]: https://harpers.org/wp-content/uploads/HarpersMagazine-1998-07-0059612.pdf
 [Marx]: https://www.goodreads.com/author/show/7084.Karl_Marx